 We entered through the East gate.
 As you’d expect, given the age of the castle, there are uneven surfaces.
-We did, however, find large paving slabs to navigate our way so the ride was reasonably smooth.
+However, we found large paving slabs to navigate our way, so the ride was reasonably smooth.

-Staff at the gate are only too happy to assist you with directions, information and general access guidance.
+Staff at the gate are only too happy to assist you with directions, information and public access guidance.

 Entrance tickets and information are available in the shop.
-Access to the shop building is via a ramp.
-We didn’t encounter any issues with the wheelchair.
+Access to the shop building is via a ramp, and we didn’t encounter any issues with the wheelchair.

 The Castle Cafe